amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-39 added Clock divider
     This Verilog module divides the input clock frequency by a specified divisor, useful for generating slower clock signals.
 The testbench simulates the module with a 50MHz input clock.

+#### Day-40 IC 7458 simulation HDL bit problem
+    Problem statement :->>
+    The 7458 is a chip with four AND gates and two OR gates.
+This problem is slightly more complex than 7420.
+    Create a module with the same functionality as the 7458 chip.
+It has 10 inputs and 2 outputs.
+You may choose to use an assign statement to drive each of the output wires, or you may choose to declare (four) wires for use as intermediate signals, where each internal wire is driven by the output of one of the AND gates